 announces new share buyback authorization of up to $150 million

-REDWOOD CITY, Calif.–(BUSINESS WIRE)–Box, Inc. (NYSE:BOX), the leading content cloud provider, today hosted its virtual Financial Analyst Day for fiscal year 2023 during which it provided its long-term financial model for the fiscal year ending January 31, 2025 and announced a new share buyback authorization of up to $150 million.
+Box, Inc. BOXthe leading Content Cloud provider, today hosted its virtual Financial Analyst Day for fiscal year 2023 during which it provided its long-term financial model for the fiscal year ending January 31, 2025 and announced a new share buyback authorization of up to $150 million.

 “The profitable growth we achieved in FY22 demonstrates the strength of our underlying business model.
-Going forward, we expect to continue to improve both our revenue growth rate and our free cash flow margin, and we expect to generate a combined result of 43-44% in FY25.” , said Dylan Smith, co-founder and chief financial officer of Box.
-“We have built the operating engine to generate long-term profitable growth and, through our disciplined capital allocation strategy, we are well positioned to create significant shareholder value for years to come.
-The future of work is here, and we’ve never been more excited about the opportunity before us. »
+Going forward, we expect to continue to improve both our revenue growth rate and our profit margin. free cash flow, and we expect to generate combined earnings of 43-44% in FY25,” said Dylan Smith, co-founder and chief financial officer of Box.
+“We have built the operating engine to deliver long-term profitable growth and, through our disciplined capital allocation strategy, we are well positioned to create significant shareholder value for years to come.
+The future of work is there, and we’ve never been more excited about the opportunity before us.”

 Long-term financial model

 Box provided financial goals for its fiscal year ending January 31, 2025:

 Combined growth in revenue plus free cash flow margin is expected to be 43% to 44%.

 Revenue growth is expected to be between 15% and 17% year over year.

 Non-GAAP* gross margin is expected to be approximately 77%.